Varied nature in southern Sweden

 Read more about safety and rules in the park here.

-For more information, activities, exhibits or guided tours, you can visit the Naturum visitor centre.
+They can also provide more information, activities, exhibits or guided tours.
 Check out the opening hours here.

 Read moreWhere to stay near Söderåsen National Park